commonform/commonform-docx/README.md

 1. A Common Form

-2. An Object map of fill-in-the-blank values
+2. An Array of fill-in-the-blank values

 3. An options Object